THANATOPSIS: A Meditation on Grief, Death, and Transformation’

 Gratitude for Monograph Bookwerks for in kind donations of fine art books for the collage workshops.

-THANATOPSIS exhibition, artists Shelley Chamberlin, Marne Lucas, and Dardinelle Troen.
+Installation view: 'THANATOPSIS: A Meditation on Grief, Death, and Transformation' exhibition with artists Shelley Chamberlin, Marne Lucas, and Dardinelle Troen.
 Paragon Arts gallery, PCC Cascade campus.
 Gallery Director: Zeinab Saab

 'There You Go Again, Fiery Sails Ripping in the Wind', 2025, archival pigment print on Hahnemuhle Photo Rag paper, 22 x 30 inches.
 Gratitude to artist Mychelle Moritz for performing as the spirit character in this new IRT video series.